Introduction to DEA Land Cover e11781ed99044b569447f412750251d9

 sys.path.insert(1, "../Tools/")

-from dea_tools.plotting import rgb, display_map
+from dea_tools.plotting import display_map

 from dea_tools.landcover import plot_land_cover